-The Florida Wildfire Prevention CD-ROM, along with other software developed by Florida's forestry community, Florida Forests Forever and Forest Friends, is designed with one goal in mind--to educate.
+The Wildfire Prevention CD-ROM, along with other software developed for forestry education, Forests Forever, Forest Friends and Forest Fever, is designed with one goal in mind--to educate.
 Using the CD-ROM to actively engage student learning will increase a student's understanding of the importance of fire in managing our ecosystems.
-The Florida Wildfire Prevention CD ROM is designed to: